zopefoundation/zc.relationship/src/zc/relationship/README.txt

     >>> res = ix.apply({'relationships':
     ...     q({'reltype': 'has the role of'})})
-    ... doctest: +ELLIPSIS
     >>> res # doctest: +ELLIPSIS
     <BTrees.IFBTree.IFTreeSet object at ...>
     >>> [intids.getObject(t) for t in res]
     [<(<Person 'Fred'>,) has the role of (<Role 'Project Manager'>,)>]

-Here, we ask for the known relationships for the zope.org redesign.
-It will fail, because the result cannot be expressed as an IFBTree.IFTreeSet
+Here, we ask for the known relationships types for the zope.org redesign.
+It will fail, because the result cannot be expressed as an IFBTree.IFTreeSet.

     >>> res = ix.apply({'values':
     ...     {'resultName': 'reltype', 'query':